bharadwaj-raju/TextSuggest/README.md

 - `textsuggest`
 - `textsuggest --no-selection`

-The first one gives you suggestions on the currently highlighted word.
+The first one gives you suggestions on the currently selected word (don't want to select?
+See [this](#auto-select-and-suggest)).
 The second one simply gives you a list of all word, you can search through them.

 The two commands offer the most basic of TextSuggest features.
 For more, see [options](#options)